theLastStarFighter80/MusicalStructure/README.md

-Musical Struture App
+Miwok App
 ===================================

-This app displays lists of artists and songs for the user to play.
+This app displays lists of vocabulary words for the user to learn the Miwok language.
-Play button does not work.
-It is just for show.
 Used in a Udacity course in the Beginning Android Nanodegree.

 Pre-requisites